The vision to build a World War II museum goes well beyond displaying a collection of military vehicles and period objects.

 Visitors will enjoy a variety of educational resources:

 • History Programs.
-Guest speakers, throughout the year, will offer insights into battles, unit histories, technical innovations, and personal stores from WWII.
+Guest speakers, throughout the year, offer insights into battles, unit histories, technical innovations, and personal stores from WWII.

 • Leadership programs.
 Hear stories of role models who stepped up in times of crisis and provided leadership both at home and abroad.
 Learn what it takes to be a leader like Winston Churchill, Dwight Eisenhower, Eleanor Roosevelt, George Patton, Franklin D. Roosevelt, George Marshall, and others.